sourcegraph-ce/terraform-provider-genymotion/README.md

 }
 ```

-### Example - Start one device with adb connection and specify an adb serial port
+### Example - Start one device with ADB connection and specify an ADB serial port

-The following example shows you how to start 1 device and connect it with adb specify an adb serial port ( e.g localhost:7090)
+The following example shows you how to start one device and connect it with ADB on a specific port (e.g localhost:7090)

 ```hcl
 # use env vars to configure the provider